MAP

 Visits on the way

-This morning we will take a very light walk, along a very well-maintained path, which will be a light exercise, in a very beautiful valley (first images above), with clean air, which will be a great help for our acclimatization.
+This morning we will do a walking quite light, along a very well-maintained path, which will be a light exercise, in a very beautiful valley (first images above), with clean air, of great help for our acclimatization.

-After our walk, it's time to head to Bamei.
-On the way we will always have beautiful views, opportunities to see some yaks and probably meet the first famous khampas (Tibetans from Kham).
-They are known to be the cowboys of Tibet.
+After our walk, it was time to head to Bamei.
+In path we will always have very beautiful views, opportunities to see some yaks and probably meet the first famous Khampas (Tibetans from Kham).
+They are known for being the cowboys of Tibet.
 We may encounter some nomads too.
 Among different monasteries typical of the region, we will visit 2 or more according to our pace.
 We will travel by car during our days in Kham, as when traveling in other regions of Tibet, for an average of 5 hours per day at altitudes between 3 and 4000 m / 10 and 13000 feet.

 At the end of that day, with beautiful photos (for example of the mountain in the third image above) and good conversations, we checked in at our hotel and then walked to our restaurant in the small town.